srinivasvadla977/Astro/README.md

    Admin portal is helpful in managing the users.
 It shows all the existing users and new user-requests in two separate recycler views.
 Here we can add new user or remove existing user by providing password in alert dialogue window.

-8) Miscellaneous:
+7) Miscellaneous:

    In Astro, we have a switch inside toolbar which is useful in changing user status like on-shift/off-shift.
 Once a user status changes the other team members will receive a notification stating the same.

 A new user after installing this app, will not able to access all of the features.
 To do so, first they need to submit a request in new user page.
 Then Astro will auto post a message in groupChat informing about new user request.
 Then an authorized user can approve the new user request which is visible in Admin fragment by providing password.

-Note: I have attached screen shots of most of the above use cases in separate folder called "ScreenShorts".
+Note: I have attached screen shots of most of the use cases with feature-number as shown here, in separate folder called "ScreenShorts".
 Please be kind to check!